adamhammes/site/content/blog/optimizing-images/index.md

 ```
 $ NUM_CORES="$(getconf _NPROCESSORS_ONLN)"
-$ find compressed/ -iname "*.png" -print0 | \
+$ find compressed/ -iname "*.PNG" -print0 | \
   xargs -0 -n 20 \
   imageoptim --imagealpha --quality 50
 ```

-This step took considerably longer than the webp conversion - over twelve minutes on my computer.
+This step took considerably longer than the WEBP conversion - over twelve minutes on my computer.
-Once it's completed, though, you'll have a directory full of trim, beautifully compressed pngs and webps!
+Once it's completed, though, you'll have a directory full of svelte PNGs and WEBPs!
 What next?

 ## Hosting our images